 Hosting management: ease of use

-After using Bluehost and SiteGround for a few months, I was impressed with their ease of use.
+After using Bluehost and SiteGround for a few months, we were impressed with their ease of use.
 Both providers feature excellent dashboards.
 SiteGround came up with the Site Tools control panel for more advanced settings, while Bluehost chose to integrate cPanel.

 Account management dashboard